-If you’ve ever thought that iPhone app development is booming around the world, here is an interesting fact for you: The Apple App Store generated over 70 percent more yearly app revenue than the Google Play Store.
+If you’ve ever thought that iPhone application development is booming around the world, here is an interesting fact for you: The Apple App Store generated over 70 percent more yearly app revenue than the Google Play Store.

 Even when these numbers do not convince, one thing is sure: Apple Store is considered a successful marketplace.
 Its secret lies in the company’s policy, namely in strict acceptance criteria (and fees) for launching apps.
 This way, Apple has not only increased development costs, but created a trusted space for mobile trades where fans receive improved quality of apps for the money that they pay.
 In return, for their higher investments, app owners get a loyal and financially reliable audience.